Brisbane ageing-in-place bathroom safety

 Process

-2. Clarify the likely scope: small safety upgrade, shower conversion, hobless shower, full bathroom modification or wet room.
+2. We clarify the likely scope: safety upgrade, shower conversion, hobless shower, full modification or wet room.

-3. Where appropriate, prepare details for a suitable Brisbane bathroom access specialist.
+3. We connect you with a suitable Brisbane bathroom access specialist.

-4. The specialist inspects the bathroom, checks structure, drainage, waterproofing and access constraints, then prepares a written scope or quote.
+4. The specialist inspects the bathroom and prepares a written quote covering structure, drainage, waterproofing and access scope.

-5. Compare the scope with household needs, OT recommendations and funding requirements before approving work.
+5. Review the written scope against your needs, OT recommendations and funding requirements before approving work.

 Before requesting quotes